Patterns and Purposes: A Cross-Journal Analysis of AI Tool Usage in Academic Writing: Literature Review

 \subsection{Ethical Concerns and Policies for AI in Academic Publishing}

 As early as 2020, two initiatives for designing AI intervention reports were introduced in the medical field: CONSORT-AI (Consolidated Standards of Reporting Trials for Artificial Intelligence) and SPIRIT-AI \citep{Liu2020,CruzRivera2020}.
 In February 2023, the Committee on Publication Ethics (COPE) issued a position statement on the use of AI tools in research publications, emphasizing that AI tools cannot be listed as co-authors and providing guidelines on how to disclose the use of AI \citep{COPE2023}.
 This statement was quickly endorsed by journals and editorial associations such as the International Committee of Medical Journal Editors (ICMJE), the Journal of the American Medical Association (JAMA), and the World Association of Medical Editors (WAME) \citep{ICMJE2023,Flanagin2023,WAME2023}.
 The introduction of such policies is precisely due to the growing concerns among scholars about the ethical issues surrounding the use of generative AI in academic publishing \citep{Anderson2023}.
 Large language models can produce a phenomenon known as "hallucination," where the generated text appears coherent and meaningful but is actually fabricated.
-This is also referred to as the "stochastic parrot" effect \citep{Hutson2021,Ji2023}.
 In addition, since GPT-3 is trained on large web-based datasets, it inevitably inherits racial, gender, and ethnic biases during the training process \citep{Basta2019,Founta2018,Hutchinson2020}.
+A recent study investigating the academic writing capabilities of mainstream generative AI systems found that AI‑generated texts tend to exhibit poor readability and relatively high similarity rates \citep{Aydin2026GenerativeAIComparison}.
 These biases can be propagated through the publication of academic articles, further amplifying their impact within the scholarly community.